cfjello/leadsheet/README.md

-# Leadsheet - Prototype/Proff of Concept
+# Leadsheet - First Prototype

-This package reads a text leadsheets and produces a Vextab representation on a webpage.
-The text representation that has the format:
+This package reads a text leadsheets and renders them as Vextab representations on a webpage.

+A text representation of the format (work in progress):
 ```
 Title: Angie
 Author: Rolling Stones